-The decision to develop or buy an existing back office solution is crucial to any growing business, more so for FX Brokers.
+The decision to develop or buy an existing back-office solution is crucial to any growing business, more so for Forex Brokers.

-Others refer to a back office system as the trade processing system to match buys and sells, monitor margin, charge swaps, and send settlement notifications.
-In retail FX trading this work is done by all the major trading platforms such as Condor FX PRO, MT4, or cTrader and the back office simply must receive this data and report this.
+Others refer to a back-office system as the trade processing system to match buys and sells, monitor margin, charge swaps, and send settlement notifications.
+In Retail forex trading this work is done by all the major trading platforms such as Condor FX PRO, MT4, or cTrader and the back-office simply must receive this data and report this.
 Institutional FX systems often need this additional backend to be built by the broker.
-Even on the retail side the back office can be used to store data not available in the platform itself such as end of day snapshots and change history as well as additional performance calculations.
+Even on the retail side the back-office can be used to store data not available in the platform itself such as end of day snapshots and change history as well as additional performance calculations.

 Design of the system is extremely important.
 Users spend a lot of time on the system and it must be easy to use and visually appealing.
 Client portals must be customizable to corporate image and branding.
 This is often a drawback of some off the shelf solutions where all users are forced to the same look and feel.
 Additionally, the reporting system must report the data in a format you need it, for example should thousands be separated by commas, periods or spaces.
 In some out of the box solutions these options are not available often causing challenges when trying to export properly to Excel for further analysis.

 In search for scalability there is a tendency when building to try to build reports that can handle any query asked.
 There are numerous frameworks, many open source, that can be used for this.
 While this certainly sounds ideal, this type of development takes significantly longer, and the advanced queries are rarely used.
 Often the better choice is to build what you need.

 In all phases of development data security must be treated with upmost concern to protect sensitive client data.
 Role or data based permissions may be needed to expose different aspects of the system to different users or user types.
 Additionally, the system must check itself to make sure that data is accurate and constantly updating.